anmol2x/anmol2x/README.md

 ### Hi there 👋, I'm Anmol

-⚡ I like League of Legends
+⚡ I like acoustic guitar and league of legends

 🔭 I’m currently working on my second year university project --- Java web dev course on Udemy